OulipianSummer/rudrata/README.md

 # Rudrata

-Rudrata is a web-based puzzle that challenges users to visit every square on an a chess board using only a knight!
+Rudrata is a react based puzzle that challenges users to visit every square on an a chess board using only a knight!

 Players may select their preferred level of difficulty by changing the size of the chess board.

 ![screenshot](https://github.com/OulipianSummer/rudrata/blob/master/screenshot.png)

+## Play Now
+LIVE DEMO: Hosted On [GithubPages](https://oulipiansummer.github.io/rudrata/)

+Rudrata has been deployed for testing to Github Pages, but in a future update, expect to see Rudrata on its own website!

-## How To Use
+## How To Use This App

 This application was built using create react app.
 If you are interested in testing it out, download the repository, navigate to the ```/rudrata``` directory, and execute

+    npm install
     npm start

+There are some simple smoke tests also built into the app using create-react-app's default Jest testing suite, which can be run by using

+    npm run test

 ## Changelog